rubyflames/wdi-project-1-rachel/README.md

 ------------------------------------------------------------------

-The Dungeon was created with HTML5, CSS and vanilla JavaScript after 2 weeks in General Assembly's Web Development Immersive course.
-The creator did not have any knowledge on programming/coding prior to this course.
+The Dungeon was created with HTML5, CSS and vanilla Javascript in the 3rd week of General Assembly's Web Development Immersive course.
+The creator did not have any knowledge on programming/coding before this course.

 Math.random() used to generate jewel types in JavaScript.
-Table object was created in JavaScript.
+Table object was created in Javascript.
+Recursive loops were used to calculate the position and length of attack chains.
+Timer was created in javascript.

 Background gif: Redditor RudeBootie (source: https://www.reddit.com/r/gaming/comments/1d7g1p/i_have_a_huge_collection_of_fighting_game/) monster gif: source: http://2.bp.blogspot.com/-KeQGwHib3lQ/UD_fipguVQI/AAAAAAAAIgQ/JMv8lC9c2dE/s400/Diablo-june.gif